Etruscan jewelry

-This article refers to the jewelry of the Etruscan civilization and its differences in various eras.
+Jewelry of the Etruscan civilization existed in several eras.

 Villanovan Era

 Very little jewelry from the Villanovan Era, an Early Iron Age culture dating c.
 900 BC – 700 BC, has been discovered in modern times.
 The Villanovan Etruscans seem to have left few items of luxury, and thus appear modest.
 Yet extant Villanovan jewelry confirms that in Etruria great effort was placed in the production of decorative arts.
-Jewelry was a status symbol and indicated, as in present times, wealth and prosperity.
+Jewelry was a status symbol and indicated, then as now, wealth and prosperity.

 Both pottery and jewelry from the Villanovan Era are decorated with swastikas, zigzags and triangles.

 Orientalizing Era

 Gold jewelry started spreading rapidly during the Orientalizing era.
 It allowed a great deal more stylization and showed splendid workmanship.
 Geometric design was such a regular motif that archaeologists refer to this motif as the “Orientalizing geometric”.

 Etruscan gold jewelry especially flourished during the Orientalizing period due to the very affluent trading system which had evolved during this time.
 The Etruscans did not invent their decorative techniques.
 Indeed, the orientals influences had brought such techniques as granulation.
 Syro-Phoenician jewelers settled in southern Etruria and taught local apprentices the art of granulation and filigree.

 These techniques first developed in the South of Etruria.
 It consisted of working designs onto a surface with tiny granules of gold.
 Care had to be taken not to melt the little granules onto the surface but instead, to solder them on with a tiny heated point.
 The various omissions and imperfections, made on purpose, gave the piece of jewelry the artistic character.
 Soldering was done using (most likely) arseniates and reducing the solder to an impalpable dust.

 Syro-Phoenicians brought in other techniques of workmanship.
 Many jewelers were influenced by their recurrent themes and symbols.
 Sacred emblems like the solar disc and the half moon were incorporated in the Etruscans’ fast-growing repertoire.
 Later Etruscans loosened up their very stern geometric standards and added in their designs floral and figurative elements of oriental inspiration.
 The finest jewelry was still mainly centered and focused in the southern city-states such as; Cerveteri, Tarquinia and Vetulonia.

 Gorgons, pomegranates, acorns, lotus flowers and palms were a clear indicator of Greek influence in Etruscan jewelry.
 The modelling of heads, which was a typical practice from the Greek severe period, was a technique that spread throughout the Etruscan territory.
 An even clearer evidence of new influences is the shape introduced in the Orientalizing era: The Bullae.
 A pear shaped vessel used to hold perfume.
 Its surface was usually decorated with repoussé and engraved symbolic figures.

-Yet another leitmotiv in Etruscan jewelry is the Egyptian Scarab.
+Yet another motif in Etruscan jewelry is the Egyptian Scarab.
 In ancient Egyptian cultures it symbolized luck.
 It increased in Vulci and Tarquinia from the last decades of the 6th century BC.